nishapsarala/busterandpunch/readme.md

 PHP Version: 7.4

+1. Fork code to your personal REPO
-1. Make sure code is viable and works correctly
+2. Make sure code is viable and works correctly
-2. Work through any/all TODOS
+3. Work through any/all TODOS
-3. Build frontend to change tiles on demand and display results
+4. Build frontend to change tiles on demand and display results
-4. Make any changes deemed beneficial
+5. Make any changes deemed beneficial
+6. Create a PR in your forked personal REPO
+7. Don't create a PR to this REPO